gligoran/gorangligorin.com/_posts/2010-07-09-wakeboarding-at-planksee.md

 It was my 4th time on a wakeboard.
 I was at Planksee two times last year and once at the [Orlando Watersports Complex][ows] during a USA road trip I went on with my friends.

 The weather was just great on Wednesday and with it being a work day there were only a few people there.
 Which meant almost no queue time.
 It was just superb at first, but the lack of my fitness started to show quite fast.
 I haven't done any sports in quite a while now and this wakeboarding session burnt through my energy and stamina levels really fast.
 I wasn't even able to complete a full lap at the end.
 This just gives me one more reason to get into shape.
-And quick :)
+And quick :smiley:

 The real shock came yesterday though.
 I think there was not a muscle on and around my arms that wasn't sore.
 I couldn't even extend my arms fully.
 Oh and did I mention the sunburns?
 Got those too.
 But it was worth it.
 I started learning how to ride switch and did a few ollies.
 Buying my own board just jumped up quite a few places in my book.
 Got any suggestions?